LukeLalor/LukeLalor/README.md

 # Hi there 👋 I'm Luke

-I'm a software engineer passionate about bridging the gap between cutting-edge AI and enterprise infrastructure.
+I'm a software engineer with 10+ years of experience passionate about bridging the gap between cutting-edge AI and enterprise infrastructure.
 Currently, I'm focused on building robust, scalable LLM applications and distributed systems.

 ## 🔭 Current Work